 where $e_0(\tau)$, $e(\tau)$, $\tilde e(\tau)$, $e_u(\tau)$ are the Lagrange multipliers for the Bargmann-Wigner constraints

 where

-The parameter $\bm{\mu}\in\mathbb{R}$ in \p{const-sp-1}, \p{const-sp-2} is a nonzero constant, $x^a$ and $p_a$ are the coordinates and momenta of relativistic particles, $\xi^\alpha$ and $\bar\xi^{\dot\alpha}$ are the spinor auxiliary coordinates, $\pi_\alpha$ and $\bar\pi_{\dot\alpha}$ are their momenta, and $\tau$ is an evolution parameter: $x^a=x^a(\tau)$, $p_a=p_a(\tau)$, etc. We use the standard notation for $\tau$-derivatives: $\dot x^a$, $\dot \xi^{\alpha}$, $\dot {\bar\xi}^{\dot\alpha}$.
-Constraints \p{const-sp-1}, \p{const-sp-2} are imposed to get an infinite-spin irreducible representation of the Poincar\'{e} group.
-We stress that in the case of using spinor auxiliary coordinates, we should introduce the constraint $u\approx 0$ \p{const-sp-3} that commutes with all Casimir operators of the Poincar\'{e} group.
-This constraint provides an equal number of dotted and undotted spinor indices in the dynamical invariants and hence guarantees a possibility to use only vector indices in such quantities (see details in \cite{BFIR}).
+The parameter $\bm{\mu}\in\mathbb{R}$ in \p{const-sp-1}, \p{const-sp-2} is a nonzero constant, $x^a$, $p_a$ are coordinates and momenta of the relativistic particles, $\xi^\alpha$,\, $\bar\xi^{\dot\alpha}$ are the spinor auxiliary coordinates, $\pi_\alpha$,\, $\bar\pi_{\dot\alpha}$ are their momenta and $\tau$ is an evolution parameter: $x^a=x^a(\tau)$, $p_a=p_a(\tau)$, etc. We use the standard notation for $\tau$-derivatives: $\dot x^a$, $\dot \xi^{\alpha}$, $\dot {\bar\xi}^{\dot\alpha}$.
+Constraints \p{const-sp-1}, \p{const-sp-2} are imposed to get the infinite-spin irreducible representation of the Poincar\'{e} group.
+We stress that in the case when one uses the spinor auxiliary coordinates, we should introduce the constraint $u\approx 0$ \p{const-sp-3} that commutes with all Casimir operators of the Poincar\'{e} group.
+This constraint provides an equal number of dotted and undotted spinor indices in the dynamical invariants and hence guarantees a possibility to use in such quantities only vector indices (see details in \cite{BFIR}).